telemore/telemore.github.io/_posts/2025-02-19-ai-employee-monitoring-software.md

 ## Key Features to Look For

-When selecting an AI employee monitoring solution, consider the following features:
+When selecting an AI employee monitoring software, consider the following features:

 | **Feature**                | **What to Look For**                                               | **Benefits**                                    |
 |----------------------------|--------------------------------------------------------------------|-------------------------------------------------|